ibrahiem9/ibrahiem9/README.md

 </a>
 -->
 <br>
-I love talking spirituality, coding sustainably, and living close to the earth
+I love talking spirituality and living close to the earth
 <br>

 - 💬 Ask me about AWS, Terraform, Kubernetes, Javascript